...

 • When you want to comfort someone

-• When you’re trying to persuade someoneYou rarely touch when you’re in a passive or weak position.
+• When you’re trying to persuade someone rarely touch when you’re in a passive or weak position.

 That’s why dominant and authoritative figures usually initiate touch.
 Because leadership is about action, not sitting by and waiting.

 Also, just like in terms of personal space, touch is related to hierarchy – influential people have more permission to touch others, due to their position or role.
-For a lower status to touch a higher status is considered as inappropriate, sleazy or bold behavior.
+For a lower status to touch a higher status is considered inappropriate, sleazy, or bold behavior.
 For example, it’s OK for the doctor to touch you to check your organs, but it’s not cool for you to touch the doctor.

 How to Implement Touching in Body Language?